 Stephanie particularly excels in Baroque repertoire.
 In addition to Erminio and Cirilla/Venere, Stephanie has performed Cornelia in Giulio Cesare for the Metropolitan Opera Guild with conductor-pianist Susan Morton.
 Other Händel roles include appearances with New York Lyric Opera as both Bradamante and Ruggiero in Alcina.

 Sacred music is Stephanie’s first love.
-She has appeared as soloist in performances of Bernstein’s Jeremiah Symphony with the Key West Symphony Orchestra and, most recently, in Duruflé’s Requiem with the historic Fifth Avenue Presbyterian Chamber Choir and Orchestra.
-Also recently, Stephanie was featured as alto soloist in Beethoven’s Mass in C with the Hunter College Concert Choir and Orchestra.
+She has appeared as soloist in performances of Bernstein’s Jeremiah Symphony with the Key West Symphony Orchestra, in Duruflé’s Requiem with the historic Fifth Avenue Presbyterian Chamber Choir and Orchestra, and in Beethoven’s Mass in C with the Hunter College Concert Choir and Orchestra.
 Other favorite oratorio roles include Bach’s St. John Passion, St. Matthew Passion, and B-minor mass, Mozart’s Requiem, and Rossini’s Stabat Mater.

 At the start of the decade, Stephanie began to explore mixed-genre and multimedia performance.
 Her solo show Mezzo Laid Bare, which premiered in New York City, combines standard repertoire and monologue, and was described as a groundbreaking mashup of classical recital and downtown theater.